Cellular and Molecular Immunology Research Centre

 Research Strategy and Objectives

 The Cellular and Molecular Immunology Research Centre (CMIRC) founded in 2009 consists of 4 research themes made up of 19 research staff and 5 associates from multidisciplinary backgrounds within biomedicine.
 This community of scientists together with industrial partners is 3 years into a 10-year research programme.
-We comprise a fairly unique grouping with a singular focus on extracellular vesicles research in biomedicine and will be proud to celebrate our first five years of research in 2014.
+We comprise a fairly unique grouping with a singular focus on extracellular vesicles research in biomedicine.

 The aim is to use an understanding of the cellular and molecular basis of extracellular vesicle (EV) involvement in infectious disease and cancer biogenesis/metastasis, to develop effective interventions and to use EVs as targeted therapeutic agents.
-The focus is now on prostate cancer (using stem cell-derived microvesicles) and viral infection (coxsackie and rhinovirus) and tissue regeneration (using planaria as a model).
+The focus is now on prostate cancer (finding new cancer immunotherapies and working on sodium and calcium channels in cancer) and viral infection (coxsackie and rhinovirus) and tissue regeneration (using planaria as a model).

 The strength of CMIRC’s approach is that it is involved in the basic laboratory work and aims to make its research findings translational.
 It is therefore actively involved, through collaboration with industry, and other pan-European labs in bringing about clinical applications.